orbitdb/field-manual/01 Tutorial/01 Tutorial.md

 # The OrbitDB Tutorial

-> Or, "how to build a p2p music practice app in a weekend"
+> An imperative, isomorphic romp through creating a peer-to-peer music application.

 ## Introduction

+OrbitDB works in both node.js and in the browser, and this tutorial will not focus on one or the other, so stay on your toes.

 ### Requirements

 Do you have a **computer** with a **command line**, a **web browser**, and **node.js** installed?
 If not, get those set up.

-OrbitDB works in both node.js and in the browser, and this tutorial will not focus on one or the other, so stay on your toes.

 ### Conventions

+Read in order, don't skip browser or node.js sections.
 TODO: Description of conventions used in the tutorial.

 ### What are we building?